MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/troubleshoot-issues-for-admins/troubleshoot-issues-for-admins.md

     > [!NOTE]
     > If you're unable to sign in with your work or school account, you may be signing in to the wrong Office 365 service, see [Where to sign in to Office 365 for business](https://support.office.com/article/e9eb7d51-5430-4929-91ab-6157c5a050b4).

-2. Click your account icon in the upper-right, and then choose **My account**.
+2. Select your account icon in the upper-right, and then choose **My account**.

 3. In the left navigation, select **Subscriptions**.